GandhiCloudLab/Understanding-Reports-and-Dashboards-in-Envizi/readme.md

 ## 3.2 How to extract the report

-1. Enter a report name in the Gobal Search.
+1. Enter a report name in the Global  Search.
 Ex: Monthly Data Summary
 <img src="images/301-extract-report-monthly-data-summary-1.png">
 It will display the report in the search results.